plone/coredev.vagrant/README.rst

     c:\...> vagrant destroy

+Note that port 8080 on the host system will be in use whenever the guest system is up.
+Halt it to clear the port.

 Running Plone and buildout
 --------------------------

 The sample commands below are for Windows.
-Linux/BSD/OS X users will need to use commands like "./buildout.sh".
+Linux/BSD/OS X users will need to use commands like "./runbin.sh".

 To run buildout, just issue the command "runbin buildout" (./runbin.sh on a Unix-workalike host).
 This will run buildout; add command line arguments as desired::